 2010 Jaguar XF Recalls

-Leaks may develop from the metal power steering lines due to improper corrosion protection.
-Loss of power steering fluid can result in a loss of power steering assist, increasing the risk of a crash.
-Leaking power steering fluid also increases the risk of a fire.
-Dealers will replace the suspect or leaking power steering lines.
-This recall is expected to begin by April 11, 2011.
-The Jaguar recall number is J018.
+A power steering fluid leak may develop.
+Fluid loss can result in a loss of power steering assist, increasing the risk of a crash.
+Leaking fluid also increases the risk of a fire.

 At low fuel levels, the engine may stall without warning, increasing the risk of a crash.

 The information on the tire pressure label may be wrong, resulting in incorrect tire pressures.
 Improper tire pressure can result in loss of vehicle stability, increasing the risk of a crash.